hzhou849/unh_csci/CSCI_6616 - ARM Assembly/STDIO/readme.md

 	opStr: .asciz	"Operand[%d] = str: %s\n"
 ```
 ### extra variables with stack prinf
+* any arg after R3 must be pushed to the stack where ```printf``` will pull from there
+* Be careful of order in stack LIFO, so it will print last in first
 ```asm
   LDR R0, =status_str
     MOV R1, R5              @ arg1= status(R5)